christian-vorhemus/autcar/docs/4_AutCar_General.md

   car.stop()
   ```
-  You can pass arguments to the methods to specifiy in more detail what to do.
+  You can pass arguments to the methods to specify in more detail what to do.
 For example, the first argument in `move()` method tells the car in which direction to move (supported are "forward" and "backwards").
 The first argument in `left()` or `right()` tells the car how strong it should change the direction (supported are "light", "medium" and "harsh").

 ## Create a live stream from your car